Institute of Classical Studies Library

 Sue Willetts is the Senior Library Assistant with responsibility for circulation and reader services, including electronic resources, and assists with updating the library's webpage.

-She is currently the chair of the Staff Training Group for the University?s Graduate Trainee programme.
+She is currently the chair of the Staff Training Group for the University's Graduate Trainee programme.
 She studied at the University of Sheffield, reading Ancient History / Classical Civilisation as an undergraduate.
 She then took a Postgraduate Diploma in Librarianship at The College of Librarianship Wales (CLW) in Aberystwyth, which included a period of work experience.
 She was very pleased to be able to spend this time in the ICS / Joint Library when it was based in Gordon Square.
-Her first library post was in a Polytechnic's business and law library where she became a Subject Librarian, during which time she studied part time for MSc in Information Systems and Technology at London?s City University.
+Her first library post was in a Polytechnic's business and law library where she became a Subject Librarian, during which time she studied part time for MSc in Information Systems and Technology at London's City University.
 She returned to the ICS Library in 1990 as a Library Assistant.
 In more recent years, she studied for an MA in Classical Studies with the Open University, with a final dissertation on Costume in Aristophanic comedy.
-Her interests in the Classical world are wide ranging and include Greek tragedy and comedy, especially modern performances, Greek vase painting and the history and archaeology of Roman Britain.
+Her interests in the Classical world include Greek tragedy and comedy, especially modern performances, Greek vase painting and the history and archaeology of Roman Britain.

 Christopher Ashill joined the staff of the Institute of Classical Studies Library in June 2009 as Periodicals Library Assistant.